-In 2007, she directed her first film, A Place in Time, which is an experimental documentary that looks at the daily lives of people in more than two dozen countries around the world during the course of a week.
+In 2007, she directed her first film, A Place in Time, which is an experimental documentary that looks at the daily lives of people in more than two dozen countries around the world.
 The film's goal was to raise awareness and increase understanding of the similarities and differences of life in other places.
 It was distributed through the National Education Association, mainly to high schools.

 In 2011, Jolie directed her first feature film, In the Land of Blood and Honey, which was nominated for a Golden Globe Award for Best Foreign Language Film.
 Since then, she has directed three additional films: Unbroken (2014), By the Sea (2015), and First They Killed My Father (2017).

 Throughout her career, Jolie has received much recognition for her humanitarian efforts around the world.
 She received the Global Humanitarian Action Award in 2005 for her role as an ongoing activist for refugee rights.
 In 2011, she received the Goodwill Ambassador for the United Nations High Commissioner for Refugees (UNHCR) for her advocacy and work in obtaining aid for refugees in many countries, including Cambodia, Darfur, and Jordan.
 In 2007 and 2011, she won the Alliance of Women Film Journalists (AWFJ) EDA Award for Humanitarian Activism, and in 2013, she won the AWFJ EDA Award for Female Icon of the Year and the Jean Hersholt Humanitarian Award.